johannesbuehl/johncg/README.md

 - test changed pandoc-installer (win and linux)
 - first item is comment -> errors
 - client: placeholder for custom-templates and remove template-part of ItemSlide.vue
-- jcg and psm files: add version similar to bible-files

 ## Planned
 - client: add_bible: get bible-citation-string from server through rest-api